bobllor/macdeploy/README.md

 ### Zipping

-When generated, the ZIP file is placed inside the `build` directory in the project's root directory.
+When generated, the ZIP file is placed inside the `zip-build` directory in the project's root directory.

 The *deployment binary reads all files* in the `dist` directory.
 - This is the folder for all packages, scripts, DMGs, etc. that need to be on the client device.